sgothel/direct_bt/README.md

 *Direct-BT* is exposed via the following native libraries
 - *libdirect_bt.so* for the core C++ implementation.
 - *libjavadirect_bt.so* for the Java binding.

+*Direct-BT* is C++17 conform and shall upgrade towards C++20 when widely available on all target platforms.

 You will find a detailed overview of *Direct-BT* in the doxygen generated [C++ API doc of its *direct_bt* namespace](https://ict.zafena.se/direct_bt/build/documentation/cpp/html/namespacedirect__bt.html#details).